Les Arcs - slopes

 Ski highlights for all levels

-Beginners: Arc 1800 has the best of the area’s limited beginner’s skiing.
+Beginners: Generally, Les Arcs is a good ski area for beginners.
+There are plenty of wide, high-altitude blue runs to progress to, giving a real sense of exhilaration.
+Arc 1800 has the best of the area’s dedicated beginner’s skiing, with its new development at Mille8 having a special peaceful zone for beginners.
+Good runs to progress to are the gentle blue runs from the top of the St Jacques chair in Arc 2000.
 Novices should take the Carreley and Villards chairs to access the easiest skiing.
 There is a “ski tranquille” zone here which should normally be free of more experienced mountain users flying through at top speed.
-You could also try the gentle blue runs from the top of the St Jacques chair in Arc 2000.

-Intermediates: The best terrain in Les Arcs is reserved for intermediates.
+Intermediates: For intermediates, Les Arcs is paradise with some fabulous terrain.
 Long, wide blues and reds where you can put your foot down criss-cross the mountain.
 Plan des Eaux and Plagnettes are classics of this genre.
-If you prefer tree-lined runs – or the visibility is poor – head for the runs above Arc 1600 and Vallandry for the pretty blue descents of Mont Blanc and Fôret.
+All these blues interlink well with a wide variety of rolling red runs too, and the fact that much of the terrain is tree-lined is a massive benefit for times when the visibility is poor.
+Try the runs above Arc 1600 and Vallandry for the pretty blue descents of Mont Blanc and Fôret.

 Off-piste